Grants & Awards

 City of Edmonton Revitalization Micro-grants

-Up to $500, are available to support small, local (such as, block-level) projects and events.
+Up $500, are available to support small, local (such as, block-level) projects and events.
 Eligible projects may involve fewer residents but still must contribute to the achievement of one of the Neighbourhood Services Funding Program outcomes.
 Eligible applicants must be a resident or located in one of the following Revitalization Neighbourhoods which include Balwin, Belvedere, Queen Mary Park, Central McDougall, Inglewood, McCauley and Jasper Place

 Submit Application 8 weeks prior to your imitative or events